Effect of initial microstructure on its evolution and $\alpha \rightarrow \omega$ phase transition in Zr under hydrostatic loading: Results and discussion

-A closer look at the diffraction images (Fig. \ref{fig:imagecake}) shows that the diffraction rings are relatively smooth and broad for cold-rolled sample as compared to annealed sample, which suggests finer domain size in cold-rolled sample.
-For the annealed Zr the diffraction ring becomes smoother, suggesting reduction in domain size with pressure.
-Spotty data of Zr-$\omega$ phase is suggestive of grain growth across phase transition, in agreement with previous experiments \cite{Popovetal-SciRep-19}.
+A closer look at the diffraction images (Fig. \ref{fig:imagecake}) shows that the diffraction rings are relatively smooth and broad for the cold-rolled sample as compared to the annealed sample, which suggests finer domain size in the cold-rolled sample.
+For the annealed Zr the diffraction ring becomes smoother, suggesting a reduction in domain size with pressure.
+Spotty data of Zr-$\omega$ phase is suggestive of grain growth across phase transition (see below), in agreement with previous experiments \cite{Velisavljevic-etal-11,Popovetal-SciRep-19}.

-Fig. \ref{fig:MSresults} shows the results from microstructural analysis of XRD data for both $\alpha$ and $\omega$ Zr across phase transition.
+{ Fig. \ref{fig:MSresults} shows the results from microstructural analysis of XRD data versus pressure for both $\alpha$ and $\omega$ Zr before, during, and after the phase transformation.
+They will be analyzed in Sections \ref{alphaZr}, \ref{alpha-omegaZr}, and \ref{omegaZr}.
+Fig. \ref{fig:MS-c-results} shows the same parameters in both phases across the phase transformation versus pressure, which will be discussed in Sections \ref{MA-vs-c}.

+Note that twinning is essentially involved in the plastic deformation of Zr \cite{Kumaretal-Acta-20,Tome-2009,Brown-2006,Tome-2001,Pollock-2013}.
+Since twins can be presented as arrays of partial (twinning) dislocations at their interfaces, they are caught by the XRD approach as well.}